kubernetes/kubernetes/cluster/addons/addon-manager/README.md

 $ make push ARCH=s390x
 # ---> staging-k8s.gcr.io/kube-addon-manager-s390x:VERSION

+# Build images for all the architecture and push the manifest image as well
+$ make all-push

+# Build images for all the architecture
+$ make all-build
 ```

 If you don't want to push the images, run `make` or `make build` instead